 What can you expect with summer’s weather forecast?
 From sunrise to sunset, the forecast looks good: think clear skies, plenty of sunshine, and dry, warm temperatures.
 You may see the occasional marine layer of fog in the regions closer to the Pacific, but it usually burns off by late morning to reveal blue skies and warm weather.
 Daytime temperatures range between 60s along the coast to the 70s and high 80s further inland, while evening temperatures throughout Sonoma Wine Country usually stay in the mid-to-high 50s at night.
 One thing’s for sure: you’ll want to take advantage of those laid-back sunny days of summer by finding every excuse to get outdoors, whether visiting tasting rooms, dining at restaurants, exploring the coast, or hitting the hotel pool.

-Savor an al fresco culinary experience at Jordan Winery
+Savor an al fresco culinary experience or vineyard hike at Jordan Winery

 Explore the region’s summer bounty at one of the local farmers’ markets

-Chow down on fresh seafood after a day of kayaking in Bodega Bay
+Enjoy fresh seafood at sunset from The Tides Wharf Restaurant after a day of kayaking in Bodega Bay

 Indulge in cheese, oysters, and sparkling mead with a Point Reyes Culinary Tour